caitlinstanton/Interactive-Lab-Hub/Lab 2/README.md

 **A copy of your code should be in your Lab 2 Github repo.**

-I made a binary clock where the user can change the background color (to some extent).
+We made a binary clock where the user can change the background color (to some extent).
 The binary clock conversion function is based on code from [this repo](https://gist.github.com/psimonyi/2856099).
 The user input for background color is from `screen_test.py`, but is slightly different in that the piTFT doesn't listen to the user directly.
 Instead it displays a background that's the opposite color on the color wheel, i.e. an input of red will show green.
 This clock keeps the user on their toes, both with the binary conversion and the reverse coloring.

+The code for this can be found in `binaryclock_pt1.py`.

 ## Part F.
 ## Make a short video of your modified barebones PiClock